0-Tikaro/simulation-protocol/README.md

 ##### Introduction
-This is the finished collection of Minecraft CTM maps made by TikaroHD.
+This is the finished collection of Minecraft CTM maps made by Tikaro.
 There are no plans to expand it in the future, but some maps may get small updates.

 To download the maps, click on their titles.